 Pointing at the aggression

-Well this is the most important trick which needs to be done very diligently.
+Well, this is the most important trick which needs to be done very diligently.
 Pointing towards the aggressiveness of the candidate in a careful way can help him know the areas he needs to work on.
 If this is done in the right way the candidate can accept his flaws and can suggest on how he can improvise on the same.
-If the candidate knows his potential along with his flaws that needs to be worked on then it’s a fair deal to make.
+If the candidate knows his potential along with his flaws that need to be worked on then it’s a fair deal to make.

 The basic idea is to have the perfect candidate with the right amount of zeal and attitude.
 These minuscule things might look too small at the beginning but they play a great role when an individual is driving the boat.
 So don’t less them miss from your radar the next time you take an interview but also make sure that an apt amount of aggressiveness if driven in the right direction can help you lead fruitful result.